Bnlang · Programming Language

 Language Reality

-Learn in Bangla, discuss in Banglish, search in English.
+Learn in Bangla, search in English.
 Bnlang meets all three without 'mode switching'.

 Fonts & Unicode